jlew24asu/jlew24asu/README.md

 - 👋 Hi, I’m @jlew24asu
 - 👀 SRE at Bloomberg.
-- 🌱 I’m currently learning ... bash, python, kubernetes, salt, and chef.
+- 🌱 I’m currently building a personal finance app, spendspace.io
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jlew24asu/jlew24asu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.